MrWrEv/PythonRFID_LCD/README.md

 # turnips
-RFID/LCD code breaking for Cross-Curricular Day
+RFID/LCD code breaking for Cross-Curricular Day @ The Wordsley School

 Requires SCI-Pi and the MFRC522 libraries.
-Feel free to ask any questions-I can't promise I have any answers!
+Feel free to ask any questions-I promise I'll try and give answers!

+Uses code from https://github.com/mxgxw/MFRC522-python where you'll also find excellent documentation!